Sleitnick/luau-api/docs/guide/native-userdata.md

 ## Metamethods and Namecalls

 We looked at "access" calls, e.g. accessing `Vector2.x`, but we skipped metamethod calls (`vec1 + vec2`) and namecalls (`vec1:Dot(vec2)`).
 These both have similar callbacks to the accessor callbacks.
-There are also similar callbacks for builtin `vector` types.
+There are also similar callbacks for the builtin `vector` type.
 Including examples for all of these would be lengthy and repetitive.
 Instead, take a look at the [`ConformanceIrHooks.h`](https://github.com/luau-lang/luau/blob/7aba73849f1a6f98e1bcf77aea2fdf86e1551ab8/tests/ConformanceIrHooks.h) file for examples of all of these callbacks.

 ## Caveats